hashicorp-forge/terraform-cloud-action/README.md

-# Terraform Cloud actions
+# HCP Terraform actions

 - [apply](apply/): Create a plan and apply run and optionally auto-apply it and wait for it to complete using the latest configuration version of a workspace.
 - [outputs](outputs/): Get the outputs from a workspace.
 - [destroy](destroy/): Create a destroy run and optionally auto-apply it and wait for it to complete.

-Using these three actions, you can assemble a workflow to create, use, and destroy infrastructure managed by Terraform Cloud.
+Using these three actions, you can assemble a workflow to create, use, and destroy infrastructure managed by HCP Terraform.

 ## Example Usage